Ashraf3566/python-security-scripts/README.md

 # Python Automating Security Tasks

-- Will contain scripts for log analyser, IOC enrichment and file integrity checler.
+- Will contain scripts for log analyser, IOC enrichment and file integrity checker.
 Will contain three scripts:

 - Log analyser — reads a log file and detects suspicious patterns like failed logins
 - IOC enrichment tool — takes an IP address and checks it against threat intel APIs